 Among the Most Highly Skilled Paramedics in the World

-Charitable gifts are the primary source of support for the world-renown Michael K. Copass Paramedic Training Program.
+Charitable gifts are the primary source of support for this world-renowned paramedic training program.
 Your support ensures that our region’s paramedics—among the most highly trained in the world—receive an exceptional education that far exceeds national standards.

-Please support the Paramedic Training Program to ensure that the students in Class 49 have the finest education and training possible.
+Please support the Paramedic Training Program to ensure that the 30 students in incoming Class 51 receive the finest education and training possible.
 Your support will help save lives—thank you!

 Donate Now

-Twenty-four students representing emergency services providers throughout our region have been accepted into the Medic One Paramedic Training Program.
-Their training began in September and will extend through July.
-During that time, they will undergo 2,100 hours of rigorous training, including classroom instruction, clinical rotations at Seattle Children’s, UW Medical Center and Harborview Medical Center, as well as extensive field training supervised by experienced senior paramedics.
+Thirty students representing nine emergency services providers in our region are enrolled in the Medic One Paramedic Training Program this fall.
+This is our largest class ever!
+Their 10-month long training will begin began on September 9th and will extend through June.
+During that time, they will undergo 2,100 hours of rigorous training, including classroom instruction, clinical rotations, and extensive field experience on Medic One paramedic units.
+Welcome, Class 51!

 Foundation Funding Trains Medic One Paramedics Throughout Our Region